-Camrosa depends exclusively upon Calleguas Municipal Water District (CMWD) for its imported potable water supply, which in FY2019-20 constituted roughly 60 percent of the District's total potable supply, primarily because the Conejo Wellfield was offline due to TCP contamination.
-When the wellfield is in normal operation, imported water represents about 40 percent of potable supply; a ratio Camrosa intends to lower further by 2025.
-The District is unlikely to ever roll off of Calleguas water completely, however, and the reliability of Camrosa's potable distribution system is therefore dependent upon the reliability of Calleguas.
+Camrosa depends exclusively upon Calleguas Municipal Water District (CMWD) for its imported potable water supply, which currently constitutes roughly 60 percent of the District's total potable supply.
+Camrosa's primary strategy is reducing demand on imported water, with a goal of importing less than 40 percent of annual potable supplies by 2025, but as the District is unlikely to ever roll off of Calleguas water completely, the reliability of Camrosa's potable distribution system is heavily dependent upon the reliability of Calleguas.